India’s Top Investment Destinations

 In line with economic, trade and industrial reforms, initiated by the state government, Andhra Pradesh has enunciated and ensured several steps to attract and activate global participation in its development activities.
 The state is today experiencing a phenomenal interest by local, national, international and multinational investments in various sectors.
 Some of these are pharmaceuticals, food processing, textiles, electronics and IT, automobiles and auto-components, and mineral-based industries.

-Million plus cities: Visakhapatnam, and Vijayawada.
+Key cities: Visakhapatnam and Vijayawada.

 - Over 950 kilometers of coastline, India’s largest bulk port, and several minor ports;

 - Strategically located on the eastern coast of India, offering strong trade connectivity with the largest markets in Asia such as China, Hong Kong, Japan, and Singapore;

 - Situated on a delta region that has fertile river plains and is rich with agriculture-based industries.

 - Huge reserves of minerals that promote large- scale ore-exports.